nickoneill/PermissionScope/README.md

 Field | Type | Comment
 ----- | ---- | -------
-headerLabel | UILabel | Header UILabel with the message "Hey, listen!" by default. bodyLabel | | Header UILabel with the message "We need a couple things\r\nbefore you get started." by default. closeButtonTextColor | | Color for the close button's text color. permissionButtonTextColor  | | Color for the permission buttons' text color. permissionButtonBorderColor | | Color for the permission buttons' border color. buttonFont | | Font used for all the UIButtons labelFont | | Font used for all the UILabels closeButton | | Close button.
-By default in the top right corner. closeOffset | | Offset used to position the Close button. authorizedButtonColor | | Color used for permission buttons with authorized status unauthorizedButtonColor | UIColor? | Color used for permission buttons with unauthorized status.
+headerLabel | UILabel | Header UILabel with the message "Hey, listen!" by default. bodyLabel | UILabel | Header UILabel with the message "We need a couple things\r\nbefore you get started." by default. closeButtonTextColor | UIColor | Color for the close button's text color. permissionButtonTextColor  | UIColor | Color for the permission buttons' text color. permissionButtonBorderColor | UIColor | Color for the permission buttons' border color. buttonFont | UIFont | Font used for all the UIButtons labelFont | UIFont | Font used for all the UILabels closeButton | UIButton | Close button.
+By default in the top right corner. closeOffset | CGSize | Offset used to position the Close button. authorizedButtonColor | UIColor | Color used for permission buttons with authorized status unauthorizedButtonColor | UIColor? | Color used for permission buttons with unauthorized status.
 By default, inverse of `authorizedButtonColor`. permissionButtonΒorderWidth | CGFloat | Border width for the permission buttons. permissionButtonCornerRadius | CGFloat | Corner radius for the permission buttons.